mesqfelsbs/Technical-Assessments/Mobile/README.md

 # Mobile Technical Assessment

-Create an app (Android **or** iOS) that displays coronavirus statistics using the provided API [here](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest).
+Create an app (Android **or** iOS) that displays coronavirus statistics using the provided API [here](https://documenter.getpostman.com/view/11144369/Szf6Z9B3?version=latest#07c318a5-21f2-460c-8ede-edd62dee7a54).

 You must use Kotlin, Swift or Kotlin Multiplatform for your implementation.

 ## Functional Requirements
 - Users should be able to view global statistics (cases, deaths, recovered).
+  - Endpoint for Global statistics [here](https://documenter.getpostman.com/view/11144369/Szf6Z9B3?version=latest#07c318a5-21f2-460c-8ede-edd62dee7a54).
 - Users should be able to view a list of statistics per country (cases, deaths, recovered).
+  - Endpoint for statistics per country [here](https://documenter.getpostman.com/view/11144369/Szf6Z9B3?version=latest#ad1d0096-3390-462d-896c-5817101a7adf).
-- Users should be able to search for specific countries.
+- Users should be able to search for specific countries and see its statistics.

 ## UI/Design Requirements
 The design and layout of the app is up to you.
 We encourage you to showcase your creativity in creating a user-friendly and visually appealing UI.